jennifermulroy/12-NLP/README.md

 ## Named Entity Recognition

+Named entity recognition locates and classifies named entities in the text into pre-defined categories, referenced below.

-Named entity recognition models were generated for both coins and visualized using `displacy` from the `SpaCy` library.
+A named entity recognition was generated for both coins and visualized using `displacy` from the `SpaCy` library.

 ![btc_ner](Images/btc_ner.png)